England

 Since it was early and snowing, there were very few people around.
 The unpopulated feel made it much easier to imagine what these spaces were like in a bygone era.

 In fact, exploring old alleyways and period architecture, are some of the most interesting things to do in England.
 It’s the reason why London is always on my travel list too.
-So many layers of historic beauty, so little time.
+So many layers of historic beauty and awe, so little time.

 Wandering The Snickelways of York is an idyllic way to get a sense of the city’s history.
 Especially if you like exploring on foot, like me.